Minding your mental health

 Don’t make assumptions

 Don’t judge people or make assumptions about who is responsible for the spread of the disease.
-The coronavirus can affect anyone regardless of age, gender, nationality or ethnicity.
+COVID-19 can affect anyone regardless of age, gender, nationality or ethnicity.
 We are all in this together.

 Online and phone supports

-Face-to-face services are limited at the moment because of the coronavirus outbreak.
+Face-to-face services might be limited at the moment because of the COVID-19 outbreak.
 But some services are providing online and phone services.

 If you are using mental health services for an existing mental health condition